tmelliott/translatr/README.md

 (e.g., GUI text).
 This package **does not** automatically translate arbitrary text - there are existing packages that do that (such as [translateR](https://cran.r-project.org/web/packages/translateR/)).
+However, this package has been designed to be compatible with translation tools such as [crowdin](https://crowdin.com).
+See the ‘Crowdin’ Vignette for details.

 ## Installation